valahraban/AID-World-Info-research-sheet/docs/Miscellaneous experiments discoveries.md

 ### Logic and logic symbols
-Onyx did testing on math in AID after the January update.
+Onyx did testing on math in AID after the January update with picture provided in the research sheet.
 It was discovered that somehow OpenAI taught the model how to do some logic and maths.
 Some users then took these concepts to the extreme.
 Many examples have been shared on Discord where 'equations' of logic symbols were highly effective at defining entities.
 One suggested term for this has been World Info Script Object Notation.
 If you want a better understanding of what's going on with the below examples, go read about 'tautology logic symbols'.
 Qweepa example provided by birb, BABA by Mr. Accountant:
 ```
+// proposed formatting for a functional style of WI
 DEF:<Qweepa>:[ Qweepa ⇔ <mammal∧<bunny&lemming_hybrid>fluffy∧blob_shaped∧secret_evil∧wings_cherub∧herbivore<¬good¬carnivore>>.]
 ```
-A variant of WILSON can be used to trick out traits through association inside the remember pin.
+A related approach can be used to trick out traits through association inside the remember pin.
 It doesn't always mention each trait, but seems to associate them strongly.
+Mr. Accountant called this BABA or BABEL, lacking a strict name for his experiments:
 ```
 [<BABA is <RABBIT>>;
 <BABA has <FUR>>;